image

 Choose at least one flexible constraint

-- How will flexibility in one area affect the other constraints?
+• How will increased flexibility in one constraint impact the other two?

 Prioritise features and requirements